chnm/thatcamp-org/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.8 =
+* Improvement: Better detection of removal status when uninstalling the WAF's auto-prepend file.
+* Improvement: Switched optional mailing list signup to go directly through our servers rather than a third party.
+* Fix: Fixed the dashboard erroneously showing the payment method as missing for some payment methods.
+* Fix: If a premium license is deleted from wordfence.com, the plugin will now automatically downgrade rather than get stuck in an intermediate state.
+* Fix: Changed some wording to consistently use "License" or "License Key".

+= 7.1.7 =
+* Improvement: Added better support for keyboard navigation of options.
+* Improvement: staging. and dev. subdomains are now supported for sharing premium licenses.
+* Improvement: Bundled our interface font to avoid loading from a remote source and reduced the pages some assets were loaded on.
+* Improvement: Added option to trim Live Traffic records after a specific number of days.
+* Improvement: Updated to the current GeoIP2 database.
+* Improvement: Extended the automatic redaction applied to attack data that may include sensitive information.
+* Change: Removed a no-longer-used API call.
+* Fix: Fixed a few options that couldn't be searched for on the all options page.
+* Fix: Activity Report emails now detect and avoid symlink loops.

 = 7.1.6 =
 * Fix: Added a workaround for sites with inaccessible WAF config files when reading php://input